A sequential estimation problem with control and discretionary stopping: Results

-Suppose now that, in the context and proof of Theorem~\ref{thm4.2}, as well as of Theorem 4.3 in the case with superquadratic cost of control, we single out and fix an arbitrary control process $\widehat u(\cdot)\in\U$, rather than $u^*(\cdot)\equiv 1$.
-We can replace then the fifth expression in the string \eqref{4.9} by
+Suppose now that, in the context and proof of Theorem~\ref{thm4.2}, as well as of Theorem \ref{thm4.3} with superquadratic cost of control, we single out and fix an arbitrary control process $\widehat u(\cdot)\in\U$, rather than $u^*(\cdot)\equiv 1$.